astral-sh/ruff/README.md

 #### [`external`](#external)

-A list of check codes that are unsupported by Ruff, but should be preserved when (e.g.) validating `# noqa` directives.
+A list of rule codes that are unsupported by Ruff, but should be preserved when (e.g.) validating `# noqa` directives.
 Useful for retaining `# noqa` directives that cover plugins not yet implemented by Ruff.